sparks-josh/ASE230_Project1/project1_rubric.md

 | users               |
 +---------------------+
 4 rows in set (0.003 sec)
-- [ /20] Code pushed to **GitHub repository** - Full points if pushed to GitHub and provide a link, no partial points
+- [20/20] Code pushed to **GitHub repository** - Full points if pushed to GitHub and provide a link, no partial points
-  - Write your GitHub repository link:
+  - Write your GitHub repository link: https://github.com/sparks-josh/ASE230_Project1.git
-- [T/F] Copy included in `code/` directory
+- [T] Copy included in `code/` directory
-  - List your zip file name in the code directory:
+  - List your zip file name in the code directory: code.zip
   - Earn 0 points in this section when you do not copy your code.

 ---